Differential privacy statistical inference for a directed graph network model with covariates: Model and differential privacy

 \subsection{Differential privacy}

-Given the original database $D$, it contains data records for $n$ individuals. $Q$ is the random mechanism of the data output, and $\mathcal{S}$ is the output data set.
-Mechanism $Q (\cdot|D)$ is the conditional probability distribution on the output dataset $\mathcal{S}$.
-Let $\epsilon$ be a positive real number, and $\mathcal{S}$ denotes the sample space of $Q$.
-For two datasets $D_1$ and $D_2$, where differ by only one record, if the data output mechanism $Q$ satisfies $\epsilon$-differential privacy, then for all measurable subsets $S\subseteq \mathcal{S}$, there is
+Given the original database be $D$ (containing $n$ individual data records), $Q$ be a data output randomization mechanism, and \(\mathcal{S}\) represent both the output dataset and the sample space of $Q$.
+The mechanism \(Q (\cdot|D)\) is a conditional probability distribution over \(\mathcal{S}\).
+For a positive real number \(\epsilon\), consider two datasets \(D_1\) and \(D_2\) differing by only one record.
+If the output mechanism \(Q\) satisfies \(\epsilon\)-differential privacy, then for any measurable subset \(S \subseteq \mathcal{S}\), there exists

-Privacy parameters $\epsilon$ chosen by data stewards and are public, which controls the trade-off between privacy and utility.
+The privacy parameter \(\epsilon\) is determined and publicly disclosed by the data administrator to establish the balance between privacy protection and data utility.
 Smaller $\epsilon$ values mean more privacy.
 In order to maximize data protection, edge differential privacy is often referenced.
 Let $\delta(G, G^\prime)$ be the number of edges on which $G$ and $G^\prime$ differ.
-The formal definition of edge differential privacy is as follows. \begin{definition}[Edge differential privacy] Let $\epsilon>0$ be a privacy parameter.
-Let $G_1$ and $G_2$ be arbitrarily two neighboring graphs that differ in exactly one edge.
-A randomized mechanism $Q(\cdot |G)$ is $\epsilon$-edge differentially private if
+The formal definition of edge differential privacy is as follows. \begin{definition}[Edge differential privacy] Let \(\epsilon>0\) be the privacy parameter, and let \(G\) and \(G'\) be any two adjacent graphs differing from each other by a single edge.
+A certain randomization mechanism